13 Natural Urges that Ayurveda Refrains From Suppressing

-Are you in the habit of holding to natural urges, sometimes or often?
-This simple practice as it might seem, is harmful for your natural health and wellness.
-Only for the reason that you tend to overlook your bodily urges be it thirst, or urge to sleep or even urge to cough; there are so many health maladies that tend...
+Are you in the habit of holding on to natural urges, sometimes or often?
+This seemingly innocuous practice is harmful to your health and wellness.
+Only for the reason that you tend to overlook your bodily urges – be it thirst, or the urge to sleep or even the urge to cough; there are so many health maladies that tend to crop up.

 Read about the 13 natural urges and the consequent implications on your health that may arise from suppressing them time and again.

 Urge To Urinate

 If you tend to hold on to this urge, you might initially be simply a receptor of occasional malaise and discomfort.
 But be cautious, because you are unknowingly making yourself vulnerable to more threatening afflictions like recurrent urinary infections, pain in the lower abdomen and genitals, and stones of the urinary system.

 In case you off-and-on-again ignore the call of nature, then be ready to face the aftermath.
 Ailments like cramps in the calf muscles, chronic headaches, chronic colds, excessive wind formation, pain in the abdomen, and even the emergency condition of heart block may crop up.